Kawasaki Disease in Children

 Kawasaki disease may also affect other body systems.
 This includes the nervous, immune,

 How is Kawasaki disease managed in a child?

-If your child has a coronary artery aneurysm, he or she will need echocardiograms,
+If your child has a coronary artery aneurysm, they will need echocardiograms, sometimes

-sometimes for several years after the illness.
-Your child may need more treatment,
+for several years after the illness.
+Your child may need more treatment, including

-including blood thinners to prevent clots.
-It's important to keep follow-up visits
+blood thinners to prevent clots.
+It's important to keep follow-up visits with your